thesave/JSDT/README.md

 Given a Jolie file containing only interfaces and types, JSDT generates a class for a target interface and possibly the types used in its operations.

+JSDT generates idiomatic classes to build and access Jolie types, using the [core](https://github.com/thesave/JSDT/tree/main/src/core/java/jsdt/core) classes `Single`, `MaybeSingle`, and `Multi` classes (which capture the cardinality of Jolie nodes) and the `BasicType` and `ChoiceType` classes (for representing basic and choice Jolie types.

 ## Dependencies

 JSDT has no dependencies (the released jar contains them already)